-We use the same accounting policies in preparing quarterly and annual financial statements, unless noted otherwise below in "Changes to Significant Accounting Policies".
+The Company uses the same accounting policies in preparing quarterly and annual financial statements.
 Certain accounting policies are repeated to ensure the condensed consolidated financial statements are not misleading.
-Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes included in the Company's Annual Report on Form 10-K filed with the SEC on March 30, 2022 (the "Annual Report").
+Therefore, these condensed consolidated financial statements should be read in conjunction with the condensed consolidated financial statements and notes included in the Company's Annual Report.

 The condensed consolidated financial statements include the Company and its wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated.
-In the opinion of management, the accompanying condensed consolidated financial statement reflect all normal recurring adjustments necessary to present fairly the financial position, results of operations, comprehensive loss, temporary equity and stockholders' equity and cash flows for the interim periods but are not necessarily indicative of the results of operations to be anticipated for the full year 2022 or any future period.
+In the opinion of management, the accompanying condensed consolidated financial statements reflect all normal recurring adjustments necessary to present fairly the financial position, results of operations, comprehensive loss, temporary equity and stockholders' equity and cash flows for the interim periods but are not necessarily indicative of the results of operations to be anticipated for the full year 2022 or any future period.

-The Business Combination is accounted for as a reverse recapitalization as pre-combination KORE was determined to be the accounting acquirer under FASB's ASC Topic 805, Business Combination ("ASC 805").
+The Business Combination was accounted for as a reverse recapitalization as pre-combination KORE was determined to be the accounting acquirer under the Financial Accounting Standards Board's (the "FASB") ASC Topic 805, Business Combination ("ASC 805").
 Pre-combination KORE was determined to be the accounting acquirer based on the evaluation of the following facts and circumstances:

-- the equity holders of pre-combination KORE hold the majority (54%) of voting rights in the Company; - the senior management of pre-combination KORE became the senior management of the Company; - in comparison with CTAC, pre-combination KORE has significantly more revenues and total assets and a larger net loss; and - the operations of pre-combination KORE comprise the ongoing operations of the Company, and the Company assumed pre-combination KORE's headquarters.
+- the equity holders of pre-combination KORE held the majority (64%) of voting rights in the Company; - the senior management of pre-combination KORE became the senior management of the Company; - · in comparison with CTAC, pre-combination KORE had significantly more revenues and total assets and a larger net loss; and - the operations of pre-combination KORE comprise the ongoing operations of the Company, and the Company assumed pre-combination KORE's headquarters.